commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 **Description:** The routine `clock_get_date_time` returns the state of the system's real-time-clock.
 The register assignment is identical to `clock_set_date_time`.

+On the Commander X16, the *jiffies* field is unsupported and will always read back as 0.

 #### Mouse

 $FF68: `mouse_config` - configure mouse pointer